Warcraft III: Reforged: Custom content

 The internal scripting language of Warcraft III, JASS, is joined by Lua, commonly used in scripting and custom content for other games, and for Blizzard's World of Warcraft.
 Lua is intended to make custom content creation easier and to expand it.
 Blizzard has said they intend to make the editor more powerful.
 Other changes such as increased custom camera views and individual unit traits are introduced.

 The Acceptable User Policy claims all intellectual property rights to custom games created on Reforged to Blizzard Entertainment, which has been met with criticism.

 Release

 At BlizzCon 2018 on November 2, 2018, Blizzard Entertainment announced Warcraft III: Reforged featuring remodeled characters and graphics with a prospective release in 2019.
 After Reforgeds reveal, the game's first balance changes in years were announced.
 During Blizzcon 2019, the beta for the game began.

 Reforged was originally slated to be released in 2019, however, on December 17, 2019, Blizzard announced that the release would be delayed until January 28, 2020, stating that "as we started approaching the finish line, we felt we'd need a little extra development time for finishing touches".

+Due to the large amount of negative sentiment towards the remaster, Blizzard released a "2.0" update in 2024.
+Among the features added was the ability to switch between Reforged and "Classic HD" graphics.
+The latter uses the character models of the original release without the alterations made by Reforged.
+Meanwhile, the classic installer is now bundled with Reforged, and supports all of the original mods and custom maps.
+Since the release, most of the community multiplayer has moved to the W3Champions platform, in response to Reforged's handling of competitive ladders.

 On October 3, 2024, Blizzard disabled macOS support for Warcraft III: Reforged by remotely deleting the game's executable from players' Mac computers.
 Subsequent statements by Blizzard representatives referenced an unspecified "issue" with the game on the Mac. macOS support was restored in the 2.0 patch released on November 13.